Distance-aware Soft Prompt Guidance for Multimodal Valence-Arousal Estimation: Proposed Method

+To capture the dynamic nature of emotional expressions, we model temporal dependencies in both modalities using bidirectional Gated Recurrent Units (GRUs)\cite{gru}.
+Given visual and audio feature sequences, temporal representations are obtained as:

-To integrate information from both modalities, we propose a hierarchical fusion scheme that sequentially applies cross-modal attention\cite{attention} and gated fusion.
-First, the visual features $H_v$ and audio features $H_a$ are aligned via a cross-modal attention mechanism, where $H_v$ acts as the query ($Q$) and $H_a$ serves as the key ($K$) and value ($V$):
+To integrate multimodal information, we adopt a hierarchical fusion strategy.
+First, cross-modal attention\cite{attention} is applied to enrich visual features with audio features, where visual features act as the query and audio features serve as the key and value:

-Subsequently, we employ a gated fusion module to combine the attended representation $F_{attn}$ with the original visual context $H_v$.
-The gate $g$ adaptively determines the weight of each feature:
+Next, we perform gated fusion\cite{gated_fusion} to adaptively combine the attended representation with the original visual context: